 Medical-at-home patients are typically individuals who opt to stay at home and are experiencing a “wide range of medical issues and are struggling to manage multiple medications,” necessitating help from a caregiver.
 MAH patients may be adults or children that have physical or medical limitations that hinder them from seeking care outside their homes.

-Why is this important for med-at-home patients?
+Why is med-at-home important to patients?

 For patients who require the same type of care similar to LTC or assisted-living-type care, this new guidance allows them to receive the same care provided in nursing homes or other institutional care settings in the comfort of their own homes.
 This care is far less expensive than the same type of care in hospital or institutional settings.